loggly/fluent-plugin-macos-log/README.md

 This is a process execution input plugin for Fluentd that periodically executes external `log show` command and parses log events into Fluentd's core system.
 Each execution alters `start` and `end` time input parameters of log utility to slowly iterates over log data.
 The iteration interval can be configured by user, but cannot be lower than 1s.

+There are multiple configurations one can use:

+#### Simplified Output
-The process output is than parsed using `regexp` parser and logic, which combines multiple lines together.
+Uses human-readable output of the command.
+The process output is parsed using `regexp` parser and logic, which combines multiple lines together.
 The parameter `log_line_start` defines regular expresion, which matches the beginning of line.
 Anything in between will be merged into single log entry.
 Although the parser is `regexp`, user can select any other supported parser.
 To configure this in fluentd:
 ```xml
 <source>